Betty Clooney: Solo career

-She also appeared on countless variety shows in the 1950s where she sang, danced and acted in skits that showcased her beautiful voice and brilliant sense of humor.
+She also appeared on countless variety shows in the 1950s where she sang, danced and acted in skits that showcased her voice and sense of humor.
 She recorded for several more record labels including RCA's X label, Decca's Coral label (where she had a minor hit with the song "Sin And Satin") and Columbia's Children's Records.

 She also filmed several Soundies of popular hits.
 Although Betty recorded the hit song "Sisters" from the film White Christmas (1954) with Rosemary for Columbia's single release, in the movie Vera-Ellen's singing voice was dubbed by singer Trudy Stevens.
 Not one to seek fame, she subsequently retired from showbiz to raise her family, appearing only sporadically on television until her death.

-Marriage

-She married Cuban actor and singer Pupi Campo on September 7, 1955, at St Patrick's Cathedral in New York City, New York.
-They had one son, Carlos Alejandro, and three daughters, Cathi Ann, Cristina Maria and Rosemary Cari.
-The union ended with her death in 1976.

 Death

-Betty died on August 5, 1976, in Las Vegas, Nevada from a brain aneurysm.
+Clooney died on August 5, 1976, in Las Vegas, Nevada, from a brain aneurysm.

 Legacy

 After Clooney's death, her family established the Betty Clooney Foundation for Persons with Brain Injury.
 It operates the Betty Clooney Center for Persons with Traumatic Brain Injury near Los Angeles.
 Additional funds were raised by staging annual concerts to benefit the foundation.